MartaKliuchnik/hospital-appointment-scheduler/README.md

 ### Appointment Management

-#### 1. Creates a new appointment for a user with a doctor of the specified specialization
+#### 1. Creates a new appointment for a client with a doctor of the specified specialization

 Endpoint

 - URL Path: **_/api/v1/appointments_**
-- Description: This endpoint allows users to schedule appointments with doctors of a specified specialization.
+- Description: This endpoint allows clients to schedule appointments with doctors of a specified specialization.
 - Authentication: Authentication is required for this endpoint.

 **Request Body**

 The request body should contain the following parameters:

-- userId: The ID of the user scheduling the appointment.
+- client_id: The ID of the client scheduling the appointment.
-- doctorId: The ID of the doctor with whom the appointment is scheduled.
+- doctor_id: The ID of the doctor with whom the appointment is scheduled.
 - specialization: The specialization to which the doctor belongs.
-- appointmentTime: The date and time of the appointment.
+- appointment_time: The date and time of the appointment.

 **Example Request**

 Description: A 'POST' request to create a new appointment.
 It includes an Authorization header with a bearer token for authentication and specifies the content type as JSON.
-The request body contains the details of the appointment, including its ID, the user's ID, the doctor's ID, the doctor's specialization, and the appointment time.
+The request body contains the details of the appointment, including the client's ID, the doctor's ID, the doctor's specialization, and the appointment time.

 ```

 curl -X POST http://localhost:8080/api/v1/appointments \
 -H "Authorization: token" \
 -H "Content-Type: application/json" \
--d '{ "id": 1, "userId": 1, "doctorId": 1, "specialization": "Cardiology", "appointmentTime":
+-d '{ "client_id": 1, "doctor_id": 1, "specialization": "CARDIOLOGY", "appointment_time": “2024-06-10 09:00:00” }'
-“2024-06-10 09:00:00”, }'

 ```